owlyeagle/sogni-nft-monitor/README.md

 ---

-## ⏰ Time Zone & Clock Sync Notes
+## Time Zone & Clock Synchronization

-- The script tolerates up to **2 hours** of time difference between your server and the SOGNI API (default: `TIME_SYNC_TOLERANCE=7200`).
+- The script uses a `TIME_SYNC_TOLERANCE` setting (default: 7200 seconds = 2 hours) to account for differences between your server and NFT worker clocks.
+- **Adjustability:** If your environment requires a larger time difference, increase `TIME_SYNC_TOLERANCE` in the script configuration.
+Setting this value higher may decrease detection accuracy.
-- Accurate clocks are **recommended** for both your monitoring server and NFT workers.
-  Use NTP or similar tools for best reliability.
+- Accurate clocks are recommended for both the monitoring server and NFT workers.
+Use NTP or similar tools for best results.
-- The script is tested with Central European Summer Time (CEST, UTC+2), but works in any time zone as long as clocks are not off by more than 2 hours.
+- The script is tested with Central European Summer Time (CEST, UTC+2), but works in any time zone as long as clocks are within the specified `TIME_SYNC_TOLERANCE`.
-- If you see frequent `"sync?"` or `"now"` values in the time columns, check your system time settings or increase `TIME_SYNC_TOLERANCE`.
+- If you see frequent `"sync?"` or `"now"` values in the time columns, check your system time settings or adjust `TIME_SYNC_TOLERANCE`.

 ---

-## 🖥️ Running in Background
+## Running in the Background

-- Use [tmux](https://github.com/tmux/tmux/wiki), [screen](https://www.gnu.org/software/screen/), or a [systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html) for 24/7 monitoring.
+- Consider using [tmux](https://github.com/tmux/tmux/wiki), [screen](https://www.gnu.org/software/screen/), or a [systemd service](https://www.freedesktop.org/software/systemd/man/systemd.service.html) for persistent, unattended monitoring.

 ---

-## 🧩 Customization Tips
+## Customization

 - **Add more NFTs:**
-  Just append their IDs to the `NFT_IDS` array.
+  Append their IDs to the `NFT_IDS` array.
 - **Change job window:**
-  For slower GPUs or higher latency, increase `JOB_COMPLETION_WINDOW` (seconds).
+  Increase `JOB_COMPLETION_WINDOW` (seconds) for slower GPUs or higher latency.
 - **Change check interval:**
   Modify `CHECK_INTERVAL` (seconds) for faster or slower polling.
 - **Add new notifications:**
   Extend the notification functions to support Slack, Discord, email, etc.
-- **Tune for your environment:**
+- **Adapt detection logic:**
-  Adjust status detection logic if your setup is unique.
+  Adjust status detection logic for unique environments.

 ---

-## 🛡️ Security & Best Practices
+## Security & Best Practices

-- **Do not share your notification tokens/credentials.**
+- Do not share your notification tokens or credentials.
+Keep all secrets private.
-  Keep your script and keys private.
-- **API rate limits:**
-  Default interval (60s) is safe; avoid much faster polling to prevent bans.
+- The default polling interval (60s) is safe; avoid much faster polling to prevent API rate limiting.
-- **First-run:**
-  The script only alerts on state changes, not the initial status.
+- The script reports only on state changes, not the initial status.

 ---

-## 🩺 Troubleshooting
+## Troubleshooting

-- **No notifications?**
+- **No notifications:**
   Double-check credentials and try sending a test message.
-- **Script exits at startup?**
+- **Script exits at startup:**
   Verify all dependencies are installed.
-- **False offline alerts?**
+- **False offline alerts:**
   Increase `JOB_COMPLETION_WINDOW` or check server/API/network stability.
-- **Frequent “sync?” or negative times?**
+- **Frequent “sync?” or negative times:**
   Check your server and worker clocks.

 ---

-## 🤝 Contributing
+## Contributing

-Pull requests, issues, and suggestions are welcome!
+Contributions and suggestions are welcome.
-Open an [issue](https://github.com/owlyeagle/sogni-nft-monitor/issues) or submit a PR for improvements.
+Open an [issue](https://github.com/owlyeagle/sogni-nft-monitor/issues) or submit a pull request for improvements.

 ---

-## 📄 License
+## License

 MIT License.
 See [LICENSE](LICENSE) for details.

 ---

-## 🙏 Credits
+## Credits

 Developed by owlyeagle.
 Inspired by the SOGNI and GPU worker community.